TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 29/2 Chronicles 29.4.md

 ---

-And he brought in the priests and the Levites, and gathered them together into the broad place on the east,
+He brought in the priests and the Levites, and gathered them together into the broad place on the east,